 - Enhance address data quality by limiting invalid entries.

 6 Considerations for Developers using an Autocomplete API

 So, you have decided you want to use an address autocomplete API in your website or project.
 Great choice.

-No developer wants to get waist deep in a project before realizing their API choice doesn’t work for what they need.
-In this section we are going to cover some key considerations for you to keep in mind as you look for a solution.
+No developer wants to get waist-deep in a project before realizing their API choice doesn't work for what they need.
+In this section we're going to cover some key considerations for you to keep in mind as you look for a solution.
 Using these suggestions, you can make sure that you end up with your dream API.

 While every user's needs are different, there are some common features that most people need when using an autocomplete tool.
 Here are 6 common considerations that are important when selecting an autocomplete API: